Rare events algorithm study of extreme double jet summers and their connection to heatwaves over the Northern Hemisphere: Results

 As we already mentioned in \cref{sec:results_dji} for 1-day events, the $Z_{500}$ composite map strongly resembles the summer NAM investigated by \citep{ogi_summertime_2004} (see their figure 2e).
-In particular, \cite{ogi_summertime_2004} found that double jets appears in presence of a large positive phase of the summer NAM.
-In order to test this, we compute a simple Annular Mode index (AM), defined a as $AM = Z_{500, ml} - Z_{500,p}$, $Z_{500,ml}$ is the longitudinally averaged $Z_{500}$ over the midlatitudinal band 55$^\circ$N-70$^\circ$N and $Z_{500,p}$ is the longitudinally averaged $Z_{500}$ over the polar region 80$^\circ$N-90$^\circ$N. The index is defined to have a similar sign convention as the more traditional annular mode. \Cref{fig:averaged_zg_T}b shows the composites of geopotential height when this index averaged over different time periods is above the 95th percentile.
+In particular, \citep{ogi_summertime_2004} found that double jets appears in presence of a large positive phase of the summer NAM.
+In order to test this, we compute the same index as in their work.
+The only difference is that we computed it using the \SI{500}{\hecto \pascal} geopotential height anomaly, instead of averaging between \SI{1000}{\hecto \pascal} and \SI{200}{\hecto \pascal}, because of data availability.
+However, as mentioned by the authors in that work, results are not sensitive to this choice. \Cref{fig:averaged_zg_T}b shows the composites of geopotential height when this index averaged over different time periods is above the 95th percentile.
 Comparing to the corresponding double jet index pattern (\cref{fig:averaged_zg_T}a), we see that both anomalies project onto the same longitudinal centers, suggesting a strong connection between them.
 Specifically, the two patterns are most similar for the 90-day averages.

 \Cref{fig:corr_dji_am} shows the Pearson correlation coefficient between the double jet and the Annular Mode indexes.
 We see that high values of the double jet index and high values of the Annular Mode are moderate to strongly correlated.
 This shows that states with clear double jet structures are associated with strong low pressure systems over the polar cap.
 Moreover, as the correlation gets stronger the longer events are considered, this plot shows that persistent double jets are associated with persistent Annular Mode and wave 3 pattern.
 This further motivates the study of persistent double jet summers with the aid of a rare events algorithm as a technique to mitigate the high computational cost associated with climate simulations.